eal001/workout-app/README.md

 >editing the rep/weight field of the sets in the usage mode; we want to be able to set these to complete or incomplete based on what number is
     put into this as well
 >each routine is set up for linear progresstion, (should also have a manual mode)
->calisthenic workouts (with no weight increment) are not shown in the graph as only rep volume values

 ## Planned Functionality
->add a graph of progress throughout routine, over cycles for ALL lifts in the routine
 >add ability to put in how many reps you did, save that specific set as the changed values, and mark as complete/incomplete
 >add a screen to see how your strength in each percentile ranks whith others (probably by pinging a server)
->add a settings page, can change color
->add a dark mode/light mode/other color modes
 >manual mode of progression for each routine
 >make the input text fields a bit bigger and the cells